 Their property is named “Terra del Cuore” and in Italian translates to “land of the heart” – the name makes sense considering their beautiful estate and Tuscan styled home.
-The estate is 36 acres of which only several acres are planted to vine – located at about 1600 feet in elevation.
-Henry and Olga purchased this in 2007 from Jack Daniels of Wilson Daniels, the fine wine company based in Napa who represents some of the world’s most prestigious wineries.
-Based the properties’ prior wine affiliation, a number of Italian varietals were already planted here.
+The estate is 36 acres of which only approximately 4 acres are planted to vine – located at about 1600 feet in elevation.
+Based on the Jack’s interests in wine, a number of Italian varietals were already planted here.

-After a trip to Argentina where they visited some of the prominent Malbec growing regions, coincidentally their winemaker made a recommendation to convert over the existing Italian varietals to Malbec.
+After a trip to Argentina where they visited some of the prominent Malbec growing regions, coincidentally their winemaker Jay Buoncristiani made a recommendation to convert over the existing Italian varietals to Malbec.
 They followed his recommendation based on what might be a better suited varietal for their palate and as well as a varietal that they expected to do well in these very rocky soils.
-Malbec now forms a 100% varietal limited release bottling from the estate – their only estate wine.
-Part of this vineyard has a great view with stunning overlooks onto Soda Canyon below as well as the southern part of the Napa Valley including the San Pablo Bay.
+Malbec now forms a 100% varietal limited release bottling from the estate – their only estate wine (and tiny amounts of Malbec are also blended in some of their other red wines).
+Part of this vineyard offers stunning overlooks onto Soda Canyon below as well as the southern part of the Napa Valley including the San Pablo Bay.
 The fog line is typically below their property and at times it can be a sea of white below while the sun shines brightly on their property.

 They make a variety of both red and white wines and source the fruit for these wines from select vineyards in Napa.
 The Stagecoach Vineyard, located much further up Soda Canyon Road is a well regarded hillside vineyard.
-This vineyard is one of Napa’s largest mountain vineyards – owner Dr. Jan Krupp told us he had to make 40 phone calls to various vintners initially when trying to sell the first vintage of his fruit.
+This vineyard is one of Napa’s largest mountain vineyards (sold in 2017 to Gallo Famkly Wines) – previous owner Dr. Jan Krupp told us he had to make 40 phone calls to various vintners initially when trying to sell the first vintage of his fruit.
 How that has changed – this vineyard provides fruit for a number a premium wineries in the valley.
 Patland Estate sources fruit for their red wines from Stagecoach.

 During a visit to Jerusalem (Olga immigrated from Israel) they found a silver coin that dated from 67 C.E. with the image of a pomegranate on one side.
 Their property was already planted to a number of pomegranates and this fruit reminded Henry of the Ukraine where many pomegranates grow.
 Olga decided it would make a nice symbol in their wine packaging.
 Today the image of this coin is embossed on the front label of all their wines.

 Their initial production was just several hundred cases.
-Today they make a wide variety of wines from whites to reds and the total production is around 2000 cases.
-Eventually perhaps they will double this.
+Today they make a wide variety of wines from whites to reds and the total production is around 3000 cases.
 Henry has grown the label wisely over the years.
 From his prior business experience he has learned to keep supplies ahead of demand – over the past few years they have steadily increased both production based on demand and built a solid wine club list.
 All their bottles are numbered on the back label – indicating which bottle number you are drinking out of their total production.

 The 2013 Rosé of Syrah has a complex nose, yet is elegant, slightly floral and parallels the complexity of the palate.
 This is not a light weight Rosé.
 It has nice weight on the palate yet retains decent acidity.
 A flavor of watermelon that reminds one of licking a jolly rancher candy and raspberry show on the palate.
 There is a lingering finish that lasts for some time and shows just a hint of spice including subtle pepper notes.
 The wine is clean on the palate and is refreshing to enjoy cool – on a warm summer day.
 This is a very well made and delicious Rosé.